 4. Be Consistent

 OK, you have claimed your studying night…now stick to it!
 It is essential to your success that you are consistent with your study time.
-Many students use excuse after excuse for the reasons they did not study, but really, it is a lack of consistency that lands them into having to retake a college course.
+Many students use excuse after excuse for the reasons they did not study, but really, it lacks the consistency that lands them into having to retake a college course.
 Don’t be that student.
 Be consistent and stick to your plan.

 5. Study by Yourself (For the Most Part)

 Winning college, you’ll find many opportunities to study with other people within the same courses that you are in.
 However, you may find that this is not an effective way to retain the material being studied.
-When you study by yourself, several things can happen: you learn how you best retain information and learn new material, there is no time wasted by talking about unrelated subjects with other people, and you have an opportunity to reflect on areas that need growth as well as notes.
+When you study yourself, several things can happen: you learn how you best retain information and learn new material.
+There is no time wasted by talking about unrelated subjects with other people, and you have an opportunity to reflect on areas that need growth and notes.

 6. Avoid Distractions